Career & Technology Education (CTE) Pathways

 The Oracle Internet Academy is a professionally designed curriculum that exposes students to business and technical skills through hands-on exercises, assessments and project-based learning experiences.
 Students learn and apply higher-order thinking skills that are needed to excel in higher education and the world of work.
 Students are prepped to take the Intro to Oracle9i SQL or Programming with PL/SQL Certified Associate certification exams.

-GIS focuses on protecting the public against threats to public safety through effective communication, preparedness, detection, prevention, response, and recovery.
-Students in the course focus on Geographic Information System (GIS) and Remote Sensing (RS) technology leading to the STARS Entry-Level GIS Technician Certification.
+Homeland Security and Emergency Preparedness focuses on protecting the public against threats to public safety through effective communication, preparedness, detection, prevention, response, and recovery.
+Students in the program focus on Geographic Information System (GIS) and Remote Sensing (RS) technology leading to the STARS Entry-Level GIS Technician Certification.

 Technology Instructional Support Teacher